vanheeringen-lab/ANANSE/docs/input_data.md

 DMKN	-11.6435948368453	0
 ```
 !!! warning
-    The `log2FoldChange` should **negative number** if this gene is up regulated, and **positive number** if this gene is down regulated.
+    The `log2FoldChange` should be a **negative number** if this gene is up regulated, and **positive number** if this gene is down regulated.

 !!! note "Example"
-    You can find our test samples enhancer files here:
+    You can find our example differential expression input file here:

     * [FB2KRT_degenes.csv](https://github.com/vanheeringen-lab/ANANSE/blob/master/test/data/FB2KRT_degenes.csv)